Roddy Maude-Roxby

 Maude-Roxby has also worked with masks and improvisation for over 40 years and was a co-creator of improvisational games developed at the Royal Court Theatre, and then as "Theatre Machine" with Keith Johnstone.
-In 1992 Maude-Roxby starred as imprisoned alien Mercantor in the experimental BBC1 Saturday morning children's magazine show Parallel 9.
+In 1992 Maude-Roxby starred as imprisoned alien Mercator in the experimental BBC1 Saturday morning children's magazine show Parallel 9.
+In 2012 Maude-Roxby appeared in Ibsen’s St John’s Night at London’s Jermyn Street Theatre.

+As of May 2025, he, Dean Clark, and Monica Evans are the last surviving cast members of The Aristocats.